Measuring Progress on AI Safety Practices

 McGregor, Sean, et al. Risk Management for Mitigating Benchmark Failure Modes: BenchRisk.
 Proceedings of the Neural Information Processing Systems Conference (NeurIPS), 2025. arXiv, arXiv:2510.21460.

 Takeaway: although benchmarks are regularly put forward to describe frontier AI for real-world purposes, benchmarks are often not produced with the intention or capacity for real-world decision making.
-A practice of benchmarking complete with organizations and methods dedicated to real-world decisionsrevolution of methods is required to make benchmarks reliable for real-world consequencesdecision making.
+A practice of benchmarking complete with organizations and methods dedicated to real-world decisionsrevolution of methods is required to make benchmarks reliable for real-world consequences decision making.
+BenchRisk is a tool to advance towards that reliable safety information ecosystem.

 What’s Next

 BenchRisk is a tool in our toolbox for assessing the reliability of claims.
-It can be applied to new contexts and used to measure the reliability of any safety claim.
+It can be applied to new contexts and used to measure the reliability of any safety claim resulting from benchmarks or, more broadly, evaluations.
 The only requirement is the development of a list of ways the safety claim might be unreliable.
 We invite your critique, improvement, and application of BenchRisk-ChatBot-v1.0, and to fork the project towards your own purposes.
 AVERI itself will be periodically applying BenchRisk through its pilot evaluation programs.